sidneykung/twitter_hate_speech_detection/README.md

 - What would you recommend the business do as a result of this work?
 - What are some reasons why your analysis might not fully solve the business problem?
 - What else could you do in the future to improve this project?

+## Next Steps
+- Evaluate model with new tweet or other online forum data
+- LDA Topic Modeling with Gensim
+- Deploy MVP on Webapp via StreamLit

 ## Repository Contents
 ```bash